Search this site

 I did some mental arithmetic; 86 years had elapsed since the year when Sergeant Parkins received the medal.
 Even if he had been only 20 years old then, he should be 106 now.
 So it was improbable that he was still living.

-It was towards the end of the rainy season, but it had not rained much lately and the village paths were quite dry.
-The rain-bathed fresh green foliage on either side of the pathway was a treat for the eyes, especially to someone who had lived in Kolkata for long; for this reason, I walked leisurely instead of hurrying along the way.
+It was towards the end of the rainy season, but it had not rained much lately, and the village paths were quite dry.
+The rain-bathed fresh green foliage on either side of the pathway was a treat for the eyes, especially to someone who had lived in Kolkata for a long time.
+For this reason, I walked leisurely instead of hurrying along the way.
 I must mention at this point that no one else lives in my house; an old woman from the neighbourhood comes and cooks for me whenever I arrive here for a short stay.
-A childhood friend, Brindavan, had been living abroad for many years now; my aunt had informed me that he too had arrived in the village about a fortnight ago.
-This was wonderful news, and I was looking forward to meeting him later in the evening.
-I made myself a cup of tea and, then, stepped out for a stroll by the river; before leaving I pocketed the medal because I wanted to show it to Brindavan.
+My aunt had informed me that a childhood friend, Brindavan, who had been living abroad for many years now, had also arrived in the village about a fortnight ago.
+It was great news, and I was looking forward to meeting him later in the evening.
+I made myself a cup of tea and, then, stepped out for a stroll by the river; before leaving, I pocketed the medal because I wanted to show it to Brindavan.

-Somehow I managed to repel that fatal attraction, and forced myself to leave.
-My legs felt leaden, and I was certain that if I did not leave immediately there would be no returning back for me!
+Somehow I managed to repel that fatal attraction and forced myself to leave.
+My legs felt leaden, and I was sure that if I did not go away at once, there would be no returning back for me!

 The moment I took the path that led to Brindavan's house, the urge deserted me as quickly as it had seized me.
 How strange!
 Why should I have experienced such a fatal desire?
 I had smoked too many cigarettes during the train journey; it had not been wise to do so in such hot and humid conditions.
 Then, I had consumed a lot of tea.
 The cigarettes and tea could have produced the disquieting effect.
 Yes, that was the only plausible explanation.